Luscious, creamy New York style cheesecake with a crumbly Oreo cookie crust and topped with fresh strawberries drizzled with a strawberry glaze.

 - red food coloring, optional

-- In a large bowl, beat together the cream cheese, sugar, flour, and salt until smooth.
+In a large bowl, beat together the cream cheese, sugar, flour, and salt until smooth.
 If using a mixer, mix on low speed.
 Add the whole eggs and the egg yolks, one at a time, beating well (but still at low speed) after each addition.
 Beat in the vanilla and sour cream.
+Pour the batter into the springform pan on top of crust.

 More cheesecake recipes you might like: